 Letty Dyer Foote's grandparents, J.T. and Mary Dyer lived in one of Mr. Krieg's cabins.
 Today, the only remaining marker of the site that once marked their cabin is a short wall and a small s-curved hot wheels track, traced in cement.
 The track kept the Dyer grandchildren busy for hours.
 Foote's grandmother, Mary Ritter Dyer eventually died in her home at the Rocks in 1945.
 Mary Ritter Dyer is not buried at the Rocks but at another historic cemetery in the local area, the Mitchell-Dyer family cemetery next to her husband, "J.T." or James Thomas Dyer, who died in 1960.

 Another small visual reminder of life that once settled in at the Rocks is a small protruding pipe near the great pepper tree picnic area.
 The pipe was part of an elaborate solar water heater and shower for Aqua Dulce School teacher Grace Heath.
 That pipe ran water into a metal water barrel that was mounted on platform exposed to the sun.
 Exposure to the sun in that metal container that caused the water to heat.
-Grace Heath taught at Aqua Dulce school-exactly how long is not known, but the photo attached to this story shows Ms. Heath and her class out at the Rocks-taking a day off of school to watch a film production one wonderful day in 1934.
+Grace Heath taught at Aqua Dulce school-exactly how long is not known, but the photo attached to this story shows Ms. Heath and her class out at the Rocks — taking a day off from school to watch a film production one wonderful day in 1934.
 Posed in the photo with Ms. Heath and her class are cowboy actors Richard Dix and Fred Kohler in the front, real Indians working in the production and in the background at the top are John Mitchell and the cows he rented out for that western movie.

 The area where the park entrance road is today, Ed Toney purchased from a man named Mr. Schreiber.
 The recurring theme of property taxes came full circle in 1967.
 What at one time became incentive for the government to make the land available to homesteading now served as the reason for the family to sell the land back to the government.
 The Toney's sold the property to the County of Los Angeles because the taxes made the property unaffordable.
 Ed Toney received $90,000 for the portion of land he had purchased from Mr. Scribner; and his Mother, Ida Toney received $260,000.
 They leased the land to the County in 1965 and when the SKAG program was developed, the County of Los Angeles purchased their beloved Vasquez Rocks property in 1967.
 Initially, Toney was bitter over giving up The Rocks.
 However, many years later Toney said he was glad that the County ended up with the property.
 One developer who approached his family wanted to paint all of the rocks white and re-name the place, "Moon Valley."
 Toney felt the County was a better choice.
 The home Ed Toney once built with his father Ray from leftover movie prop lumber became home to the first park ranger, Ernest Burwell, his wife Helen and their two sons David and Wayne.